Colm O Cribin

 2. Which language(s) do you wish you could spend more time practising?

 All of them!
-My chinese requires constant attention to keep my fluency.
+My Chinese requires constant attention to keep my fluency.
 My German is very rusty.
 My French is fine, but I always found speaking it difficult.
 I would love to be able to have a proper conversation in Arabic, but even after two years of classes I couldn’t do it.
-I think I would lneed to live in a country that uses Arabic to get a decent level of fluency.
-I would laos love to be able to have a conversation in a slavic language, maybe Polish or Russian.
+I think I would need to live in a country that uses Arabic to get a decent level of fluency.
+I would also love to be able to have a conversation in a Slavic language, maybe Polish or Russian.

 3. What are some languages you’d like to learn in the future?

 I have enough to do to keep my fluency in the languages that I have.
 If I could learn Arabic or Russian to a decent level (B2 or higher) that would be great.
 However, I am also interested in learning Samoan as an introduction to Polynesian languages and I would like to learn Swahili as I think it would be good for travelling in Eastern Africa.

 4. So let’s be honest, what’s the sexiest language?

 Well, they say beauty is in the eye of the beholder.
 Each language has its own beauty.
 Chinese has a beauty in its depth of meaning.
 Spanish sounds beautiful to me.
 My native language, Gaelic, can portray a huge array of sentiments.
 Each time I read a classic in its natve language I find beauty, but perhaps that is due to the writer’s skill in bringing out the uniqueness of the language.
 My favourite love story is a short story in Spanish, but some poetry in my native Irish can make me cry with emotion.
 So it is hard to choose.

 5. What’s the greatest pleasure you get from speaking so many languages?